lvgl/lvgl/docs/details/base-widget/obj.rst

 Parent-child structure
 ----------------------

 A parent Widget can be considered as the container of its children.
-Every Widget has exactly one parent Widget (except Screens), but a parent can have any number of children.
+Every Widget has exactly one parent Widget (except Screens), but a parent Widget can have any number of children.
 There is no limitation for the type of the parent but there are Widgets which are typically a parent (e.g. button) or a child (e.g. label).

 Moving together
 ---------------